Specialized Support and 24-Hour Monitoring for Critical Patients

 Some conditions that may require support in our specialized ICU include:

-- Organ dysfunction, especially if multiple organs or involved
+- Organ dysfunction (example liver or kidney), especially if multiple organs are involved

 - Brain or neurological traumas or disorders